-U.S. History: Twentieth century U.S. history, womens history, fitness culture, digital history
+U.S. History: late-nineteenth and twentieth-century U.S. history, women and gender, fitness culture, digital history

 Master of Arts in History, California State University, San Marcos, 2013

 Bachelor of Arts in History, California State University, San Marcos, 2011